0x44F/RegMon/README.md

 # RegMon
-Rust program to monitor Windows 10 Registry keys for changes or modifications.
+This Rust program monitors changes to multiple registry keys in Windows 10 and writes the changes to a text file.
+It also periodically sends a report to a C2 server using HTTP POST requests.
+This can be useful for tracking changes made to the system by malicious software or for debugging purposes.
+The program uses the winapi, winreg, and reqwest crates.
+Simply provide your own API key and C2 server URL and you are ready to go.